RossKnapman/MicromagneticAnalysisTools/README.md

 ## TODO

-- [-] Fix plot colour bug for HSV colours
+- [x] Fix plot colour bug for HSV colours
 - [-] Fix animation bug where it doesn't move
 - [-] Fix bug where first frame is appended to animation
 - [ ] Delete redundant functions e.g. COM calculation that does not go to a comoving frame